jbranaman/Credit_Risk_Analysis/README.md

 * The balanced accuracy score is 64.9%.
 * High risk loans had a low precision score indicating a large number of false positives.
 Low risk loans had a very high precision score with all accurately predicted.
-* The model was better at predicting positive low risk loans at .68 than high risk loans at .62.
+* The model was better at predicting positive low risk loans based on the recall score at .68 than high risk loans at .62.

 ### SMOTE Oversampling
 <img width="566" alt="SMOTE Oversampling Balanced Accuracy Score" src="https://user-images.githubusercontent.com/96451672/166148586-6c17b74f-f4da-4eba-87be-db6dfc9fc65a.png">